-The Houston Dutch Lions FC is an American soccer club based in The Woodlands, Texas and is made up of its Youth Academy, USL PDL team, HFA and Super 20 teams.
+The Houston Dutch Lions FC is an American soccer club based in The Woodlands/Conroe area, and is made up of its Youth Academy, USL PDL team, HFA and USL Super 20 teams.
 The Youth Academy of the club began training in 2011 with only one location in Conroe, Texas.
 In 2012, the Youth Academy expanded to its second training location to service players in The Woodlands.
 After the opening of the Houston Dutch Lions FC Soccer Facility in October, 2013 all practices were centered at one location.

-The Dutch Lions FC is supported by the Dutch Eredivisie side FC Twente and has clubs in Dayton, Ohio and in the Houston area.
+The Dutch Lions FC is supported by the Dutch Eredivisie side FC Twente and has clubs in Dayton and Cincinnati, Ohio and in the North Houston area.
 It was originally founded by Mike Mossel of Business and Sports Performance and Erik Tammer of Tammer Sports Management.
-Erik Tammer is a former professional soccer player in the Netherlands who played for clubs such as Heerenveen and Sparta Rotterdam.
+Erik Tammer is a former professional soccer player in the Netherlands who played for clubs such as SC Heerenveen and Sparta Rotterdam.
 Mike Mossel played in Europe for RBC Roosendaal and Turnhout.
 He also played in the United States for the Cincinnati Riverhawks of the USL following his graduation from Xavier University.

 In the summer of 2012 the club’s PDL and Super 20 teams had their inaugural season in the MidSouth Division of the USL Premier Development League.
 The USL PDL makes up the fourth tier of the American soccer pyramid.
-All home games for the PDL side were played at Woodforest Bank Stadium in Shenandoah, Texas.
+All home games for the USL PDL squad side were played at Woodforest Bank Stadium in Shenandoah, Texas.